News

 Sigma UK announces pricing and availability of 40mm F1.4 Art

-Sigma UK has announced that the price of the highly anticipated Sigma 40mm F1.4 DG HSM Art is to be £1099.99 inc VAT.
-The retail price is significantly higher than either the 35mm or 50mm F1.4 models but the new lens features a much more complex optical construction than either.
+Sigma UK has announced that the price of the highly anticipated Sigma 40mm F1.4 DG HSM Art is £1099.99 inc VAT.
+The retail price is significantly higher than both the 35mm and 50mm F1.4 models, but the new lens features a much more complex optical construction than either.
 As well as appealing to stills photographers for its indeterminate field of view, it is also expected to be a highly attractive option for filmmakers for the same reason.

 A spokesman for the company said the new lens will be available this month (November) in Sigma, Canon and Nikon mounts.
 When launched at Photokina, the lens was slated for October.
 No reason for the slight delay has been given.
 The Sony mount version will be available in January 2019.